txdy8/MeetFresh_Code/README.md

 In this project, we used three techniques to analyze our dataset.
 The first algorithm is the k-means clustering.
 The second algorithm we adopted is the DBSCAN, which is a density-based spatial clustering method.
 The last algorithm is the Alternating least square (ALS) algorithm.

-The complete code can be found in utlits folder
+The complete code can be found in utils folder.